jack2200/Ur5_Moveit_Gazebo/Grasp/README.md

 After completing all these steps, robot is considered as it has grasped the object.

-In python script `grasp_demo.py` (python2) , steps are implemented assuming the robot should grasp the fixed object.(i.e we are considering we know where the ball is)
+In python script `grasp_demo.py` (python2) , steps are implemented assuming the robot should grasp the fixed object.(i.e we are considering we know where the object is)

 Note: Variable names for robot and gripper move_groups or other things are indicated in the code.